Facebook Pixel

 • Banking

-1. Immediate access – By removing the time it takes to print and mail paper statements, you can receive your e-Statement up to seven days earlier.
+1. Immediate access—By eliminating the time it takes to print and mail paper statements, you can receive your e-Statement up to seven days earlier.
 This gives you a more accurate picture of your account history and balances.

 2. Convenience – Access your balance wherever you are whenever you want from your laptop, desktop, or tablet.

-3. Security – Bank statement information is intercepted easier by thieves in the mailing process than being digitally delivered.
-There is an extra layer of login security with accessing your account online that mail can’t provide.
+3. Security—Bank statement information is easier for thieves to intercept in the mailing process than when it is delivered digitally.
+Accessing your account online provides an extra layer of login security that mail can’t provide.

-4. Eco-friendly – Paper manufacturing and printing, in addition to mail transportation, can create greenhouse gasses harmful to the environment.
+4. Eco-friendly – Paper manufacturing, printing, and mail transportation can create greenhouse gasses harmful to the environment.

 5. Less clutter – There is no need to keep large files of statements taking up valuable space or worry about shredding them when they are no longer needed.
-You can keep up to three years of archived bank statements and access and download them when you need them.
+You can keep up to three years of archived bank statements and access and download them when needed.

 6. No extra cost – Most banks, including NASB, offer switching to e-Statements for no additional fee.

-If you would like to learn more about switching to e-Statements, give the experts a call at NASB at 800-677-6272.
+If you would like to learn more about switching to e-statements, call the experts at NASB at 800-677-6272.